“Who’s that man on the horse?” I asked my father at the age of about seven. “That’s Lee, ” my dad said; “he led the Southern army in the Civil War.”

 Early on, the vast moral wrong which the Civil War corrected didn’t register.
 Civil War themes were popular.
 I remember us kids wearing replica Union and Rebel soldier’s caps, not really knowing much about why they fought.
 The New York City public school system fixed all that.
 In those days, public schools taught American history to a fare-thee-well.

 Our teachers introduced us to the War’s great issues of slavery and secession.
-They showed us the genius of Abraham Lincoln; the skill of Ulysses S. Grant; the stubborn, valiant, brilliant, foredoomed resistance of Robert E. Lee.
+They showed us the genius of Abraham Lincoln; the skill of Ulysses S. Grant; the stubborn, valiant, brilliant, foredoomed resistance of Lee.
 I’ve always had a soft spot for underdogs.
 Before I ran into Winston Churchill, Lee was my hero.
-That’s why I was dumfounded, and saddened, over the mad rush to pull down statues and memorials to him in an effort to deny us our awareness of history.
+That’s why I was dumfounded and saddened, over the mad rush to pull down statues and memorials to him in an effort to deny us our awareness of history.

 I hold no brief for John C. Calhoun, who argued for slavery as “the greater good,” or Jefferson Davis, the Confederate President.
 But I wouldn’t pull down their statues.
 Instead I’d put up opposite a statue of, say, Frederick Douglass (whose bronze image is on the campus of Hillsdale College).
-The British have this sensible approach.
+The British have this sensible approach in some places.
 In Parliament Square, along with Jan Christian Smuts, there’s now a statue of Nelson Mandela.
 And Mohandas Gandhi is there now, with Winston Churchill—silent testimony to the fact that they ended up admiring each other.

 Why remember Lee?